Lighthouses around the British Coast

 Pladda Lighthouse dates from 1790 and was the first light on the Clyde to be commissioned by the Commissioners of the Northern Lights.
 The lighthouse was automated in 1990.
 Pladda and its lighthouse feature extensively in Peter Hill's book Stargazing: Memoirs of a Young Lighthouse Keeper.
 Pladda shares its name with Pladda Island a tiny islet situated in the Lynn of Lorn between Lismore and Ardmucknish Bay.

 Well thats the end of a brief look at some of the lighthouses that perform a vital role in the safety of mariners in all weathers.
+If you want to see more take a look at Part 2.

 Keywords: Arran, British Isles, Dungeness, England, Islay, Isle of Arran, Isle of Islay, Kent, Norfolk, Pladda, Scotland, Wester Ross, landscape photography, landscape photography prints, landscape prints, lighthouse